-We set market-specific voting policies on remuneration with reference to our Remuneration Principles, and according to local market practice.
+We set market-specific voting policies on remuneration in accordance with local market practice.
 Our broad guidelines are:

-- 11 Alignment to long-term value: We will consider opposing incentive arrangements that do not align to the creation of long-term value for shareholders and other stakeholders including, for example, those which disproportionally focus on short-term growth of share price or total shareholder returns. - 12 Executive shareholdings: We support executive management making material, long-term investment in the company's shares and may oppose remuneration proposals and reports where shareholding requirements or actual executive shareholdings are insufficient.
-As a general guideline, we support the aim that executives hold at least 500% of salary in shares and no less than 200%, with varying minimum thresholds based on regional pay practices. - 13 Complexity: We will consider voting against overly complex incentive arrangements which are difficult for investors and others to readily understand.
-An important factor in assessing complexity is the number of different components that comprise the whole remuneration package. - 14 Variable to fixed pay: We will consider voting against proposed incentive schemes or pay awards where we consider the ratio of variable pay relative to fixed pay to be too high, as part of our long-term desire to see far simpler pay schemes, based on majority fixed pay and long-term share ownership.
-We set varying maximum thresholds for variable pay to reflect regional pay practices. - 15 Justification for high pay: We will consider voting against pay proposals which appear excessive in the context of wider industry pay practices or where executive pay is raised significantly above inflation or that of the workforce average without a convincing justification. - 16 Discretion: We expect boards and remuneration committees to apply discretion to ensure pay outcomes are aligned with performance and the wider experience of shareholders and may oppose remuneration reports and the election of relevant directors where this is not the case.

-17 Disclosure: We will generally vote against remuneration reporting where disclosure is insufficient to understand the approach to incentive arrangements and how pay outcomes have been achieved, or where disclosure otherwise falls below expected market practice.
+- 12 Alignment to long-term value: We will consider opposing incentive arrangements that do not align to the creation of long-term value for shareholders including, for example, those which disproportionally focus on short-term growth of share price or total shareholder returns. - 13 Executive shareholdings: We support executive management making material, long-term investment in the company's shares and may oppose remuneration proposals and reports where shareholding requirements or actual executive shareholdings are insufficient.
+As a general guideline, we support the aim that executives hold at least 500% of salary in shares and no less than 200%, with varying minimum thresholds based on regional pay practices. - 14 Complexity: We will consider voting against overly complex incentive arrangements which are difficult for investors and others to readily understand.
+An important factor in assessing complexity is the number of different components that comprise the whole remuneration package. - 15 Variable to fixed pay: We will consider voting against proposed incentive schemes or pay awards where we consider the ratio of variable pay relative to fixed pay to be too high, as part of our long-term desire to see simpler pay schemes, based on majority fixed pay and long-term share ownership.
+We set varying maximum thresholds for variable pay to reflect regional pay practices. - 16 Justification for high pay: We will consider voting against pay proposals which appear excessive in the context of wider industry pay practices. - 17 Discretion: We encourage boards and remuneration committees to apply discretion to ensure pay outcomes are aligned with performance and the wider experience of shareholders and may oppose remuneration reports and the election of relevant directors where this is not the case. - 18 Disclosure: We will generally vote against remuneration reporting where disclosure is insufficient to understand the approach to incentive arrangements and how pay outcomes have been achieved, or where disclosure otherwise falls below expected market practice.